pravbk100/python-kivy/README.md

 # Spell-e game built with python-kivy
 Spell-e.
-The small visual game created in kivy python.
+The small visual game created using kivy python.
 The directory contains all the files. decompress and place all the files in one folder as shown in the "file structure.png".
 Install required libraries and run main.py.